randel-reyes22/SHS-OJT/README.md

 # SHS-OJT
-Guidance office
-you can import the sql files right into your mysql
+You can import the sql files right into your mysql
 username: admin
 password: 1212randel